Courses

 B. Identify and describe the particle-like and wave-like characteristics of light.

-E. Describe Max Plank’s theory of blackbody radiation.
+E. Describe Max Plank’s theory of blackbody radiation and how to obtain temperature from a blackbody spectrum.

-H. Explain how CCD Cameras, Adaptive Optics, Space Telescopes and Radio Astronomy are used to study the universe today.
+H. Explain how modern tools and technologies are used to observe and study the Universe today.

 V. The Sun and the Stars

-B. Identify the different regions of the sun.
+A. Identify the different layers of the Sun and stars.

 1. Absolute magnitude